 1.0 In consideration of the award of Contract by the Employer to the Bidder (hereinafter referred to as the “Contract”) we, the Collaborator/Associate and the Bidder/Contractor do hereby declare that we shall be jointly and severally bound unto the Power Grid Corporation of India Limited (the Employer) for the successful performance of the *_________ and shall be fully responsible for the design, manufacture, testing, supply on FOR destination delivery at site basis, supervision of unloading at site, storage, erection, testing & commissioning and successful performance of the *____________ in accordance with the Contract specifications till defect liability and maintenance period.

-2.0 Without in any way affecting the generality and total responsibility in terms of this Deed of Undertaking, the Collaborator /Associate in particular hereby agrees to depute their technical experts from time to time to the Bidder’s/Contractor’s works/Employer’s Project site as mutually considered necessary by the Employer/Bidder/Contractor and the Collaborator/Associate to ensure proper design, manufacture, testing supply on FOR destination delivery at site basis, supervision of unloading at site, storage, erection, testing & commissioning and successful performance of the equipment in accordance with contract specifications and if necessary the Collaborator/Associate shall advise the manufacturer / Contractor suitable modifications of designs and implement necessary corrective measures to discharge the obligations under the Contract during implementation and maintenance of the system.
+2.0 Without in any way affecting the generality and total responsibility in terms of this Deed of Undertaking, the Collaborator /Associate in particular hereby agrees to depute their technical experts from time to time to the Bidder’s/Contractor’s works/Employer’s Project site as mutually considered necessary by the Employer/Bidder/Contractor and the Collaborator/Associate to ensure proper design, manufacture, testing, supply on FOR destination delivery at site basis, supervision of unloading at site, storage, erection, testing & commissioning and successful performance of the equipment in accordance with contract specifications and if necessary the Collaborator/Associate shall advise the manufacturer / Contractor suitable modifications of designs and implement necessary corrective measures to discharge the obligations under the Contract during implementation and maintenance of the system.

 3.0 This Deed of Undertaking shall be construed and interpreted in accordance with the laws of India and the Courts in Delhi shall have exclusive jurisdiction in all matters arising under the undertaking.